dineshr93/InterviewPrograms/README.md

 2. If integer Input: 12345 then Output: 15243

-ArraySort.java finds the small and large element in array
+ArrayMinMax.java finds the small and large element in array

 1. O(N) time complexity
 2. Not using any sort functionality